Annual General Meeting

 Access to hundreds of vegetable, herb, and flower seeds for a minimal fee.
 There will also be some tree and alpine plant seed available.
 Seed is provided by local seed vendors and club members.
 If you wish to bring seed of your own, please feel free, just remember to clean and label the seed properly.
 Last year we had around 100 people attend.
 If you don't feel comfortable with large crowds just drop in at around 3:30 pm.

-Talks in the Garden feature local experts offering engaging discussions on subjects such as home gardening, botany, ecology and nature, cooking, and decorating with plants.
+Talks from the Garden feature local experts offering engaging discussions on subjects such as home gardening, botany, ecology and nature, cooking, and decorating with plants.
 Talks occur approximately monthly from September through May, in the Garden’s Resource Centre.
+February, April, May and June talks are held at the Chickadee Room, Fredericton Public Library, 12 Carleton Street.

 2020, 7 p.m.